Tim Loughton: Backbench career

 In September 2013, Loughton apologised to former children's minister Sarah Teather after he was recorded at an event saying the Department of Education as a result of Teather was a "family free zone" and that Teather "did not believe in family" as "she certainly didn't produce one of her own".
 The comments made by Loughton were described as "disgusting" by Jo Swinson, the Liberal Democrat minister for Women and Equalities.

+At the 2015 general election, Loughton was again re-elected with an increased vote share of 49.5% and an increased majority of 14,949.

 In August 2015, it was reported that Loughton was amongst a number of supporters of other political parties who had paid £3 to register to join the Labour Party in an attempt to participate in its leadership election.
 He subsequently said he had registered using his parliamentary email account to reveal "what a complete farce the whole thing is."
 He said that he was open in his intent and would not have actually voted.
-He was subsequently removed from the Labour party registered supporters list and not granted a vote in the Labour Leadership election.
-The fee paid by Loughton to register to a supporter of the Labour Party was retained as a donation by the Labour Party.
+He was subsequently removed from Labour's registered supporters list and not granted a vote in the Labour Leadership election.
+The fee paid by Loughton to register to a supporter of the Labour Party was retained as a donation.

 In September 2015, it was reported that Loughton had claimed the fourth highest expenses claim in the country.
-It was noted that the majority of the top ten expenses claimants were from Scotland – and thus understandably had high travel expenses as they had the longest distances to travel to get between their constituency and Westminster.

 Loughton supported Brexit in the 2016 European Union membership referendum.
 He campaigned for it through the Vote Leave organisation.

 Loughton was Campaign Manager for Andrea Leadsom's unsuccessful bid to become leader of the Conservative Party.

 From 6 September 2016 – 19 October 2016, Loughton acted as Chairman of the Home Affairs Select Committee following the resignation of the Labour MP Keith Vaz over alleged inappropriate behaviour.

-On 12 February 2017, Loughton commented about his attendance earlier that evening at the BAFTAs, complaining that, during his acceptance speech for Best British Film (I, Daniel Blake), the director Ken Loach spoke "the usual predictable drivel".
-He was criticised for the comments by the Labour Party MP Andy Burnham, who responded: "Tory in a bow-tie on a lavish freebie has his night ruined by being reminded how the other half live."
+Loughton was again re-elected at the snap 2017 general election, with a decreased vote share of 48.9% and a decreased majority of 5,106.

 On 29 June 2017, Loughton came fifth in the ballot of private members' bills.

-Loughton introduced the Civil Partnerships, Marriages and Deaths (Registration Etc.) Bill.
+He subsequently introduced the Civil Partnerships, Marriages and Deaths (Registration Etc.) Bill.